Pinta (ship): Replicas

 In 2008, a replica of La Pinta, although 15 feet (4.5 m) longer and 8 feet (2.4 m) wider than the original, was launched by the Christopher Columbus Foundation.
-This ship weighs 101 tons and often sails alongside an authentic replica of La Niña, which was launched in 1991.
+This ship weighs about 100 tons and often sails alongside an authentic replica of La Niña, which was launched in 1991.

+Legacy

+Pinta in the Galapagos Islands is named for the ship and Pinzón Island for its captain.